Coming up next, our final news roundup and information overload hour.

 I got lots of weeding done the last two days and yard work listening to your show and enjoying it.

-But what you're talking about By the way, isn't weeding like one of the worst things in the world to do?
+By the way, isn't weeding like one of the worst things in the world to do?

-Oh, it's satisfying though, because it takes a lot longer for them to come back than a dish to get dirty.
+Oh, it's satisfying, though, because it takes a lot longer for them to come back than a dish to get dirty.

 And I used to have to weed that garden, which was the most painful, arduous, difficult, annoying thing to do because you get out there with the hoe and you have to get underneath so they don't pop back up again.

-And I grew corn and cute, yeah.
+And I grew corn and cucumber.

 Oh, man.

-You gotta know your weeds to which weeds you can pull and which weeds you can leave where, and then yeah, it it that part is arduous.
+So you got to know your weeds, to which weeds you can pull and which weeds you can leave where.

-I used to love to grow my own corn, but cucumbers and bell peppers and watermelons and you know, we grew everything.
+I used to love to grow my own corn, but cucumbers and bell peppers and watermelons.

-And but the here's the worst part of it is after three years of doing it and all the hard work, I realized I passed by a farmer's market on the way home from picking my corn, which I worked so hard to get, and you can get like a dozen corn for a dollar or two dollars a dozen.
+And, but here's the worst part of it: after three years of doing it and all the hard work, I realized I passed by a farmer's market on the way home from picking my corn, which I worked so hard to get.

 And I'm like, why am I working so hard when it's only two bucks for a dozen?